dl4ds-gh-classroom/dl4ds-spring-2025-midterm-challenge-vikzru/README.md

 ```
 ---

-## 📬 Acknowledgments

 Thanks to the DS542 instructors for the structured challenge and to **Weights & Biases** for the free experiment tracking tools.
-Also, a shoutout to ChatGPT for debugging help and support in exploring deep learning concepts!